adam-greer/blog/content/posts/2023-HuntressCTF-Baking.md

 ![](/2023-HuntressCTF/burp1.png)

-I copied the Cookie value over to decoder and changed the daate from 10/16/2023 to 10/6/2023 and encoded the new value as base64.
+I copied the Cookie value over to decoder and changed the date from 10/16/2023 to 10/6/2023 and encoded the new value as base64.

 ![](/2023-HuntressCTF/timechange.png)